Colonialism Impacts on the BC Health Care System

 First Nations cultures, including the first systems of governance, law, and health care, predate current Eurocentric models by thousands of years.
 To deny Indigenous peoples their protocols and perspectives on health and wellness on their own lands is racist, perpetuating the notion that Western beliefs are superior.
 To address this systematic racism, health care workers and regulators must commit to decolonizing the health care system through practicing cultural humility.

-In 2019, the Declaration on the Rights of Indigenous Peoples Act became law in BC and supports aligning all BC laws and policies with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+In 2019, the Declaration on the Rights of Indigenous Peoples Act became law in BC and supports aligning all BC laws and policies with the United Nations Declaration on the Rights of Indigenous Peoples (PDF) (UNDRIP).
 Regulated health care professionals must make room for decolonization in health care and society by practising cultural humility and inviting Indigenous methods of good health maintenance, illness prevention, and healing in care.

-In March 2022, the BC government released the Declaration Action Plan setting out goals, outcomes and tangible steps to advance the objectives of the Declaration on the Rights of Indigenous Peoples Act.
+In March 2022, the BC government released the Declaration Action Plan (PDF) setting out goals, outcomes and tangible steps to advance the objectives of the Declaration on the Rights of Indigenous Peoples Act.
 The College encourages all people, to read the plan and reflect on how they can incorporate tangible steps towards upholding the rights of Indigenous Peoples in their life and practice.

 1. Indigenous peoples have the right to their traditional medicines and to maintain their health practices, including the conservation of their vital medicinal plants, animals and minerals.
 Indigenous individuals also have the right to access, without any discrimination, to all social and health services.